-ABSTRACT The business environment is highly volatile and has affected Indian industries on a large scale.
-India has come a long way toward becoming a force to be reckoned with in the international economy.
-India is being projected as a manufacturing hub through the "Make in India" campaign.
-India emerges as one of the greatest marketplaces for digital consumers, with a population of 1.38 billion and more than 500 million internet users.
-In February 2018, NITI Ayog led a nationwide initiative on "National Strategy for AI," which emphasizes India's AI strategy.
-It offers more than 30 policy proposals, including accelerating the implementation of artificial intelligence throughout the value chain, promoting ethics, confidentiality, and security in AI, and promoting investments in scientific research.
-Countries like the USA, China, Singapore and Canada have announced their national AI strategy documents.
-Investment in AI start-ups in India has grown to USD 73 million in 2017 from USD 44 million in 2016.
-Among the G-20 countries, India had the third-highest number of AI start-ups in 2016.
-The government identified various areas where AI could be effectively used, such as health care, agriculture and education.
-This paper attempts to examine the changing scenario of the business environment, and it also studies the opportunities and challenges of the digital economy considering AI in India.
-Keywords: Business Environment, Artificial Intelligence, Challenges and Opportunities, Effect on employment 1.
-INTRODUCTION The business environment is made up of all the internal and external elements that have animpact on an organisation.
+The business environment is made up of all the internal and external elements that have an impact on an organisation.
 It aids in the identification of strategic business prospects, the planning of activities, and the improvement of the profitability and expansion of the company.
 (Ghosh, 2018).
 Artificial intelligence (AI), a branch of computer science, places a strong focus on creating intelligent robots that behave and react much like people.
 In 1950, John McCarthy was the first person to use the term "artificial intelligence."
 According to his theory, every component of learning and every other quality of intelligence could be so thoroughly described that a computer could be programmed to duplicate them.
 It will be investigated how to make robots comprehend language, create abstractions and concepts, address issues now handled by people, and grow.
-The "#Alforall" working paper exhorts India to leverage its assets by making investmentsin the Indian economy's "gold mine," or the areas where AI will have the most positive socialimpact.
+The "#AI for all" working paper exhorts India to leverage its assets by making investmentsin the Indian economy's "gold mine," or the areas where AI will have the most positive socialimpact.
 These industries have been broken down into five categories: smart mobility and transportation, smart infrastructure and cities, smart agriculture, and smart healthcare.
-The study suggests that NITIAayog uses a threepronged approach to achieve these goals.
-First, it needs to create AI prototypeprogrammes to prove the notion.
+The study suggests that NITI Aayog uses a threepronged approach to achieve these goals.
+First, it needs to create AI proto type programmes to prove the notion.
 Second, it has to develop a comprehensive national policy to improve India's ecosystem for AI.
-Third, in order to carry out these ambitions, it shouldcollaborate with top AI research institutions and organisations.
-The NITI Aayog has designated this aim of deploying transformative technologies for social and inclusive growth as #Alforall, assuggested by the title of its discussion paper.
+Third, in order to carry out these ambitions, it should collaborate with top AI research institutions and organizations.
+The NITI Aayog has designated this aim of deploying transformative technologies for social and inclusive growth as #AI for all, as suggested by the title of its discussion paper.

 The adoption of artificial intelligence is still subject to debate.
 Elon Musk, for instance, described it as the "greatest existential threat" and likened it to "summoning the demon."
-Expertslike Stephen Hawking and a vast percentage of scientists releasing ground-breaking discoveriesagree with Elon Musk that AI may be extremely destructive.
+Expertslike Stephen Hawking and a vast percentage of scientists releasing ground-breaking discoveries agree with Elon Musk that AI may be extremely destructive.
 They are concerned that we areavidly pursuing the deployment of robust AI systems and that we might do so in a way thatmakes us vulnerable to making dangerous errors.
 Only 386 of the 22,000 AI researchers with PhDs in the globe are based in India, according to the Global AI Talent Report 2018.
 Additionally, less than 50 researchers are actively engagedin significant AI research in India, with the majority of their efforts concentrated in institutionslike the IITs, IIITs, and IISc.

 Thus, it is important for India to formulate well drafted policies that consider application inInfrastructure development, Healthcare, Education and Agriculture.
 Public as well as the privatesector need to work on drafting policies that can help in the creation and application of AI.
-2. ARTIFICIAL INTELLIGENCE APPLICATIONS The application of AI is very wide in today's scenario.
-There are various areas where the application of AI will prove to be a boon for development and inclusive growth of India.
-The sectors discussed below include: AI has applications in Healthcare, Marketing, Banking, Agriculture, Transport and Education.